 Over the next few days the team sets out on multiple exploratory climbing trips that vary from hard technical ascents to magnificent ridge traverses with views over the Ronne Ice Shelf and Polar Plateau.
 We attempt steep ice and snow couloirs, classic ridge traverses, icy crests, rock pyramids, hidden valleys, and finally unclimbed peaks!

-We are blessed with good weather for the most part and therefore our determined group is able to establish several new routes, claim the first female ascent of one peak and the two first ascents of unclimbed mountains.
+We are blessed with good weather for the most part and therefore our determined group is able to establish several new routes, claim the first female ascent of one peak and the first ascents of two unclimbed mountains.
 As a result, we have the right to name these two new peaks.
 The first, a beautiful mountain with incredible ridges is christened ‘Mount Gaia’ in celebration of our NGO’s name ‘HER Planet Earth.’
 Gaia is ancient Greek for the Goddess Earth.
 The second mountain is named Mount Malala in honour of the Nobel Peace prize winner, Malala Yousafzai, who embodies courage and women empowerment in the face of injustice and violence.

 After several days camping and climbing under the 24-hour Antarctic sun, we lose all sense of time and space in this immense white expanse.
 The days are endless and the light is like no other light on Earth, because the air is so free of impurities.
 During our climb, we confront both the physical challenges of the adventure and our own human vulnerabilities.
 The scale of the emptiness is at times almost too much to absorb and the sense of isolation is overwhelming.

 Our days of climbing are long and tiring and we are constantly alert for hidden crevasses on the route.
 On two occasions, one of us falls partly into a crevasse, but we are roped together at all times in groups of three, 15 meters apart, so no one is lost to the depth of the ice.
-We encounter unpredictable weather at times, with icy winds and low clouds forcing us to turn around on several occasions.
+We encounter unpredictable weather on occasion, with icy winds and low clouds forcing us to turn around on several occasions.
 Even when the summit ridge appears so close we think we could almost touch it, we know that distances can seem shorter than they really are in such conditions.
 And if the weather continues to degrade as we climb higher, it could endanger the whole team, so we do the right thing, we descend back to camp.

 On the days the weather holds, and we are able to summit, the sense of achievement and pride is truly indescribable.
 The team is ecstatic and feels that the spirits of legendary female explorers are cheering us on pushing us forward to new frontiers on our Antarctic sojourn.
 Despite the exhaustion, the painful sprains and bruises, the frost nip on our extremities—cold injury due to vasoconstriction—and the fact that on one occasion, part of the team gets stuck on a technical mountain face for close to 24 hours, the whole experience turns out to be unbelievably rewarding.
 Antarctica, subject to such extreme conditions, has a natural beauty and raw exquisiteness that surpasses all of our expectations.